GUIDELINES FOR MEDIA ACCREDITATION FOR THE 2026 EKITI STATE GOVERNORSHIP ELECTION

 DOCUMENTS REQUIRED FOR ACCREDITATION

-Print media organisations may be required to scan and upload at least three recent editions of their publications.
+Print Media Organisation's may be required to scan and upload at least three recent editions of their publications.

 SUBMISSION OF DOCUMENTS